3DPrintDemon/Demon_KLIPPER_Essentials/README.md

 # SETUP

-open & READ through the `demon_general_instructions.cfg` file!!!
+Open & READ through the `demon_general_instructions.cfg` file!!!

-You must also build a new high temperature meshes with the bed temperature
+You must also build a series of new meshes with the bed temperature at the correct printing temps. call them...
-- default` (to use with PLA)
+- default (to use with PLA)
 - ASA
 - ABS
 - PETG